EnzoSeason/cnn_face_recogntion/README.md

 In this part, we will present the different types of ROC curve and calculate AUC (Area Under Cuvre) to evalue our model on the validation set.

 ![ROC curves](./data/output/images/roc_all.png)

+## Visualization of Model
+To understand how our model makes the classification decision, we try to visualize our model.

+According to the paper [Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/abs/1610.02391), we create an implementation of the algorithme **Guided Grad-CAM**.

+(More details in the notebook **[evaluation](./notebook/evaluation.ipynb)**)